axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <p>Each department in a business is kind of like a feudal dominion, a castle if you will: it is siloed, has a moat around it, and you work in exchange for protection (plus a paycheck).</p>
   <p>The would-be attackers are the other bosses, and sometimes the people, in the other castles&hellip; er&hellip; departments.
 The knight in white armor defending you is your boss.</p>
   <p>I&rsquo;ll leave it to you, dear reader, to imagine the many ways that this becomes an obstacle to collaboration and the (negative) impact it has on the business.</p>
- <h2>Setting Tactics</h2>
+ <h2>Implementing Tactics</h2>
-  <p>Technically, the Lesser Bosses set the tactics to implement the Top Boss strategy.
-In reality, the thing that counts the most is the financial goals.
+  <p>Technically, the Lesser Bosses set the tactics to implement the Top Boss strategy.</p>
+  <p>In reality, the thing that counts the most is the financial goals.
 The grander strategy may or may not align with the profit-making goals and, when in doubt, meet the profit goals and the rest is forgiven.</p>
   <p>You are the proverbial cog and your job is to,</p>
   <ol>
    <li>Implement the profit-making goals</li>